MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 :::image type="content" source="media/azure-networking/azure-networking-segmentation-nsg-asg.svg" alt-text="A diagram showing the use of network security groups and application security groups for segmentation between subnets." lightbox="media/azure-networking/azure-networking-segmentation-nsg-asg.svg":::

-You can also achieve segmentation of resources by routing inter-subnet traffic through the implementation of user-defined routes (UDRs) pointing to an Azure Firewall or a third-party Network Virtual Appliance (NVA).
+You can also achieve segmentation of resources by routing inter-subnet traffic using user-defined routes (UDRs) pointing to an Azure Firewall or a third-party Network Virtual Appliance (NVA).
 Azure Firewall and NVAs also have the capability to permit or deny traffic using layer 3 to layer 7 controls.
 Most of these services provide advanced filtering capabilities.

 For more information, see the guidance in [Pattern 1: Single virtual network](/azure/architecture/reference-architectures/hybrid-networking/network-level-segmentation#pattern-1-single-virtual-network).